AyushVerma2/springboot-neo4j/README.md

 - Spring Boot - 2.2.4.RELEASE
 - Neo4J Bolt Driver - 3.2.8
-   - with bolt driver the pai will coneeect directly with neo4j driver
+   - with bolt driver the pai will coneeect directly with neo4j driver -onc eyou install neo4j, create a project, click on locak graph, create user/pwd adn configure the same in the config file..

 ## REST endpoint
 - `/rest/test/user` - returns all users and their relationships (movies)